mseonKim/Cloth2D/README.md

 <br>
 Support multiple clothes.
 Consider which resolution is the best option for your game performance.
 The collision only supports kinematic or dynamic rigidbody.

+> Add _"ClothKinematicReceiver"_ to a gameobject if the gameobject has a kinematic rigidbody.
+> Otherwise, the cloth can't know whether the kinematic object has moved or not.

 <br>
 If you want to allow a cloth detects [another cloth, static rigidbody, pure collider], Add dynamic rigidbody manually to the cloth.
 In this case, make sure if you locked positionXY and rotationZ and the gravity scale as 0.